The Boats of Summer: New York Harbor and Hudson River Day Passenger and Excursion Vessels

 Top right: if you didn’t bother to read the caption your eyes won’t be able to make sense of what they see: the orientation of the boat doesn’t jive with anything else in the photo—it is listing, because it is sinking.

-There were over a thousand day and excursion vessels that plied New York area waters, these books showcase 63.
+There were over a thousand day and excursion vessels that plied New York area waters, of which these books showcase 63.
 Volume 1 presents the histories of 35 vessels 1861–1900, Vol. 2 another 28 ending in 1972 with diesel boats.
 Those histories, each several pages long touch on a great many other vessels (all referenced in the Index which consists of only names of boats and people).
 They are presented in year order by service date (or relaunch in the case of rebuilds or other reasons for recommissioning).
 Elliott must have had a reader with advanced boat knowledge in mind because terms like uptakes or walking beam are used liberally and without explanation; even something as familiar as calliope might stump some in a steamboat context.

 It is amusing to think that Schiffer Publishing on the one hand turned 50 the year these books came out and on the other still sees itself as “largely flying under the industry radar.”
 With some 7,500 nonfiction titles across 10 imprints under their belt, many/most of which kept in print for years if not decades, produced to a high standard and offered at uncommonly affordable prices, this fine publisher should be top of mind when you have discretionary book funds rattling in your pocket.